method5/method5/uninstall_method5.md

 Remove from Management Server
 -----------------------------

-Run these steps as a DBA on the management server.
+Run these steps as SYS on the management server.
 To make sure you really want to do this, the step is commented out.
 Remove the multiline comment and unindent before running.

 /*
 	--Stop current jobs: